NeonGeckoCom/neon-docs/docs/operations/git/development_workflow.md

   git ref parsing that naively assumes it can segment the complete ref on `/`.

 This naming convention is not a hard requirement for submitting changes, but it is recommended to help quickly organize and manage branches.
+Note that branch names are case-sensitive, but it is recommended to use lowercase strings for consistency and to avoid potential conflicts on file systems that are not case-sensitive (i.e. APFS on macOS).

 ## Committing Changes
 Since PRs will squash the commit history into a single commit on the base branch,